 Maryland High School Comprehensive Assessment Program

-Maryland High School Assessments (MHSAs) are those tests developed for or adopted by MSDE that are aligned with and measure a student’s skills and knowledge as set forth in the content standards for specified courses.
-The term “MHSA” encompasses both the High School Assessment (HSA) developed for Maryland, tests developed by the Partnership for Assessment of Readiness for College and Careers (PARCC), as well as other tests that MSDE may develop or adopt in the future.
+Maryland High School Comprehensive Assessment Program are tests developed for or adopted by MSDE that are aligned with and measure a student’s skills and knowledge as set forth in the content standards for specified courses.
+The term “MCAP” encompasses both the High School Assessment (HSA) developed for Maryland, tests developed by the Partnership for Assessment of Readiness for College and Careers (PARCC), as well as other tests that MSDE may develop or adopt in the future.
 Students take these assessments as they complete the corresponding courses.

 Maryland High School Assessment (MHSA) Requirements